We're giving you the chance to win back the value of your meal - every time you dine this month!

 Sometimes there are themes, or live music, or comedy.
 A supper club really can be anything, with many taking the form of pop-up concepts and even underground restaurants.
 Typically there is no choice when it comes to the menu, and the whole thing has a more relaxed, communal feeling when compared to a restaurant.
 If you enjoy chatting to new people while out and about then plump for one with long sharing tables that encourage family-style dining, or if you prefer to stick to your own team when eating out go for a smaller affair that has more intimately-sized tables.

+As restaurants have become more expensive, supper clubs have started to fill the gap for those looking for a way to go out and enjoy an evening of good food with new people without leaving themselves too out of pocket.
 The temporary nature of these spots make it a popular way for aspiring chefs or restaurant-owners to try out their offering before committing to the rent of a plum postcode, a sort of test-run before the main event.
 As such, you usually can get some pretty amazing food for a fraction of its normal price.

 If sociable supper club dining sounds like your kind of vibe, go ahead and check out our selection of the best supper clubs in London.
+Or, discover even more supper club events to book right now

-The Occasional Dining Club
+The Occasional Dining Club, Various locations

 What: What’s better than great food and BYOB?
 No, we can’t think of anything either.
 Combine that with an intimate low light setting and delicious welcome cocktails, and you’ve got an evening with The Occasional Dining Club.
-Started by three friends who met at Leith’s School of Food & Wine, with careers spanning from Michelin starred kitchens to private chefs of the mega rich, they’ve drawn on their experience to bring the foodies of London a well executed, seasonal menu every two months.
+Started by three friends who met at Leith’s School of Food & Wine, with careers spanning from Michelin-starred kitchens to private chefs of the mega rich, they’ve drawn on their experience to bring the foodies of London a well executed, seasonal menu every two months.
 The themes change regularly, but the quality remains the same, and you’ll be hard pushed to find a supper club that’s better value than this one.
 Expect anything from slow cooked beef cheek with pickled shallots, to tiramisu donuts with a warm chocolate sauce - and whatever you do, make sure you stick around for the surprise shot at the end of the meal.

 Where: Various locations